UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Stay safe by recognizing these five common red flags before making any payments to supposed utility companies.

 Scammers want you to act fast and ask questions later.
 If you know what to look for, you can spot a fraudulent request in seconds.
-Here are the five most common indicators that you are dealing with a scammer:
+A utility disconnection scam is designed to override your critical thinking, but recognizing these five most common indicators ensures you maintain control of the situation.

-• Artificial Urgency: If the caller threatens “immediate disconnection” within a short window, such as 30 minutes or an hour, it is a major red flag.
-Real utility companies typically provide multiple written notices via mail before ever interrupting service.
+• Artificial Urgency: If the caller threatens a “utility disconnection scam” stating your power will go out within a short window, such as 30 minutes, it is a major red flag.
+Real utility companies typically provide multiple written notices via mail before ever interrupting your service.

-• Weird Payment Methods: If they demand payment via prepaid debit cards (like Green Dot), gift cards, Bitcoin, or apps like Zelle and Venmo, it is likely a scam.
-While policies vary slightly by provider, legitimate utilities do not use these untraceable methods for collections.
+• Weird Payment Methods: If they demand payment via prepaid debit cards (like Green Dot), reloadable gift cards, Bitcoin, or payment apps like Zelle and Venmo, it is a scam.
+Legitimate utilities do not use untraceable methods to collect past-due balances.

 • Weekend or Holiday Calls: If you receive a disconnection threat on a weekend, a holiday, or late at night, be extremely suspicious.
-While automated alerts may happen, real disconnection crews generally work during standard business hours and do not perform shut-offs on days when customer service centers are closed.
+While automated alerts may happen, real disconnection crews work during standard business hours and do not shut off utilities when customer service centers are closed.

 • ID Theft Attempts: If a caller asks for your full Social Security number, bank account password, or credit card details to “verify” your account, hang up.
-Your utility provider may ask for partial verification (like the last 4 digits of your SSN), but they will never ask for sensitive passwords or full details over the phone.
+Your utility provider may ask for partial verification, but they will never ask for sensitive passwords.

 Real Utility vs. Scammer: Spot the Difference